 Other organic jewelry material

-The earth gives us such a lot of stunning materials to make jewelry from.
+The earth gives us a lot of stunning materials to make jewelry from.
 Not only seeds or nuts but also amber, pearls, shells, and coral.
 In this blog, I don’t discuss coral, since only in a very few places coral is ‘harvested’ eco-friendly.
 FlorenceJewelshop used this type of coral, but although it is a beautiful material to use in organic jewelry.
 I hesitate to make a lot of jewelry out of it, due to the problems with the reefs.

 There is more than enough organic jewelry material, that is sensible to work with left.